The End of Time (2012 film)

-The End of Time is a 2012 Swiss-Canadian documentary film written and directed by Peter Mettler on the loose subject of time.
+The End of Time is a 2012 Swiss-Canadian documentary film edited, shot, narrated, written, and directed by Peter Mettler on the loose subject of time.

 Synopsis

 Mettler interviews a range of people, including particle physicists at the Large Hadron Collider, DJ Richie Hawtin, an environmentalist, activists who seek to renovate Detroit, a hermit who lives on an island threatened by a volcano, and Indian Buddhists, who perform a funeral ritual.
 Each give their interpretation of what time is and what it means to them.
 The final interview subject, Mettler's mother, says that we must use what time we are given well.